World's biggest economies ranked

 GDP (PPP): $4.74 trillion

-Germany is the leader of Europe's largest economies and relies heavily on the export of high-quality manufactured goods.
-Aside from a successful stock exchange, German's treasury market contributes to its role as one of the largest economies in the world.
+Germany has a huge economy and is the leader of Europe's largest economies which relies heavily on exporting high-quality manufactured goods.
+Aside from a thriving stock exchange, Germany's treasury market contributes to its role as one of the largest economies in the world.

 Nominal GDP: $3.12 trillion

 GDP (PPP): $3.17 trillion

 The UK currently has one of the most globalised economies in which international trade plays an important role.
 The services and goods sector contributes to around 80% of overall GDP, focusing on banking and finance, as the UK is the world's second-largest financial centre, after New York.